mozilla/pkipolicy/rootstore/policy.md

 * which root certificates, subordinate CAs, and certificate types or profiles are covered; and
 * how related documents, if any, apply to specific hierarchies.

-Documentation MUST not require a reviewer to assemble material operational commitments from numerous disparate documents without clear scoping and cross-reference.
+Documentation MUST not require a reviewer to assemble material operational commitments from numerous disparate documents that lack clear scoping, applicability, or cross-reference.

 #### 3.3.5 Certificate and Revocation Profiles